ros-navigation/navigation2/nav2_segmentation/README.md

 # nav2_segmentation

-`nav2_segmentation` is a minimal dummy package for connecting a Nav2 behavior tree node to a Python ROS 2 action server.
-It is intended as the starting point for future SAM3 integration in ONNX format.
+`nav2_segmentation` is a bare-minimum discussion skeleton for connecting a Nav2 behavior tree node to a Python ROS 2 action server.

 ## What It Contains